snarkhunter/oofcanvas/README.md

 also not a full-fledged gtk widget.
 It's a set of classes that does some of what libgnomecanvas did and uses gtk.

 All of the code is in C++.
-Wrappers for Python 2.7 and 3.x can be generated using [Swig](https://www.swig.org).
+Wrappers for Python 3 can be generated using [Swig](https://www.swig.org).

 Instructions for installing the [OOFCanvas prerequisites can be found here](https://www.ctcms.nist.gov/oof/oofcanvas/prerequisites.html).
 For instructions on installing OOFCanvas itself, see the [OOFCanvas Manual](https://www.ctcms.nist.gov/oof/oofcanvas/manual.html#Installation).
+Instructions on the website may be more up-to-date than in the README and manual contained in the OOFCanvas source distribution.

 ## Contact Information